laravel/docs/airlock.md

 If you are having trouble authenticating with your application from an SPA that executes on a separate subdomain, you have likely misconfigured your CORS (Cross-Origin Resource Sharing) or session cookie settings.

-You should ensure that your application's CORS configuration is returning the `Access-Control-Allow-Credentials` header with a value of `True`.
-You may configure your application's CORS settings in your `cors` configuration file.
+You should ensure that your application's CORS configuration is returning the `Access-Control-Allow-Credentials` header with a value of `True` by setting the `supports_credentials` option within your application's `cors` configuration file to `true`.

 In addition, you should enable the `withCredentials` option on your global `axios` instance.
 Typically, this should be performed in your `resources/js/bootstrap.js` file: